Finding the Top Financial Advisor Firms in Alexandria, Virginia

 Motley Fool Wealth Management, LLC.

 MFWM members offer financial planning services.
 Investment management, however, is generally implemented by its partners at Interactive Brokers.
 Account minimums depend on the portfolio program you choose.
-The personal portfolio program generally requires a minimum investment of $15,000 to $500,000.
+The personal portfolio program generally requires a minimum investment $500,000.
 But the firm notes that “model portfolios following more sophisticated strategies may require higher minimums” and that “index-based model portfolios may have lower account minimums.”

 Motley Fool Wealth Management Background